 The Bank's ultimate objective is to provide great service to its customers, good returns to its shareholders and continuous value to society at large.
-Information on the governance and financial status of the Bank, is available on its Annual Financial Report.
-Generating value is highly dependent on the strategic direction, mission, accountability and purpose of the Bank.
-The Corporate Sustainability Report, presents a snapshot of all parameters that define how the Bank perceives its role in society and how it ensures the longevity of the value it creates.
+Information on the governance

+The Corporate Sustainability

+Report, presents a snapshot of all

+parameters that define how the

+Bank perceives its role in society

+and how it ensures the longevity

+of the value it creates.